eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/03_Alien4Cloud.rst

 Alien4Cloud relies on the Yorc orchestration engine to actually execute the workflows.

 Alien4Cloud is an open source project developed by Atos.
-The source code can be found in th project repository_ and the documentation_ is available online.
+The source code can be found in the project repository_ and the documentation_ is available online.